 In October 2008, the Equalizer (Moreno) blog Kevin Shepherd Exposed reproduced the gist of earlier Moreno assertions about Ullrich Zimmermann.
 This ex-devotee had provided three lengthy online video interviews describing his relationship with Sathya Sai Baba (d.2011).

 Gerald Joe Moreno (Equalizer) opted to caricature my comment that Zimmermann had contributed “one of the most arresting testimonies of sexual abuse” in relation to Sathya Sai Baba.
-Critics say that Moreno was desperate to distract attention from the basic issue of abuse.
+Critics said that Moreno was desperate to distract attention from the basic issue of abuse.

 Zimmermann was confused on many points by his indoctrination at an early age; he was only fourteen years old when he first contacted Sathya Sai in the ashram at Puttaparthi.
 An activity of sexual abuse is discernible in his reminiscences of the guru, accompanied by exaggerated references reflecting some devotee beliefs.
 Clinically, this sort of material is very evocative, and deemed important by psychiatrists and other specialists.